Indian boxing's first Dronacharya awardee coach O P Bhardwaj dies | Sports-Games

 ''He would write letter after letter to authorities demanding better amenities for boxers at NIS using that typewriter.
 He typed with just one finger because he had no formal training in typing,'' remembered Gupta, who retired as chief instructor from the NIS a few years ago.
 Former national federation secretary general Brigadier (Retd) PKM Raja, during whose tenure he was a national selector, said Bhardwaj was highly respected for his contribution to the sport.

-''He was a services legend.
+''He was a Services Sports Control Board legend.
 A truly remarkable coach and also a very impressive personality.
 It is unfortunate that in the last couple of years his multiple health issues restricted him greatly,'' he said.

 ''I remember, after the 1980 Asian boxing championship in the then Bombay, the team was coming back with two gold, five silver, and three bronze medals.
 Their accommodation on return to Patiala was not up to it,'' he said.